amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 position and orientation information.
 It is relative to a parent, if one exists.

 Okay, let's make some entities!
-We'll define an `initialise_paddles` function which will create left and right paddle entities and attach a `Transform` component to each to position them in our world.
+We'll define an `initialize_paddles` function which will create left and right paddle entities and attach a `Transform` component to each to position them in our world.
 As we defined earlier, our canvas is from `0.0` to `ARENA_WIDTH` in the horizontal dimension and